Kevin Kratz: Atlanta United Academy

 In circa February 2019, Kratz re-joined Atlanta United as a talent scout and was the acting Head of Football Operations and Transfers at a point, and helped during the 2019 MLS SuperDraft with player selection.

 In March 2020, Kratz was appointed as the new manager for Atlanta United's Under-16 program due to COVID-19 furloughs.
 Kratz is praised by his club's front office and is touted by This Week in MLS as one of the "Top 10 Youth Managers for MLS Clubs".

 In 2023, Kratz led Atlanta United's Under 16 team to their first ever MLS Next Championship in a dominant tournament run, and was selected as a part of Wayne Rooney's staff in the 2023 MLS All Star Game subsequently.

 Roswell Soccer Club

-In September 2023 Kratz was appointed Director of Coaching for Roswell Soccer Club in Roswell, Georgia.
+In September 2023, Kratz was appointed Director of Coaching for Roswell Soccer Club in Roswell, Georgia.
+He is the head coach of the boys' under-18 side, who compete in MLS Next.
+Kratz took over the squad and lead them to back-to-back promotions, firstly from the ECRL to ECNL, and then to MLS Next.

 Personal life

 Kratz earned his U.S. green card in July 2017.
 This status also qualifies him as a domestic player for MLS roster purposes.

+Kevin and his wife, Martina, have 3 children.